Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 For B2B marketers, the debate around Facebook vs LinkedIn ads often gets stuck in the wrong place.
 One platform is labeled “cheap but low quality.”
 The other is dismissed as “too expensive to scale.”
-Neither framing helps you make a smart budget decision.
+Neither framing leads to a smart budget decision.

-The reality is simple and more useful: LinkedIn and Meta (Facebook/Instagram) solve different problems at different stages of the funnel.
+The reality is simpler—and more useful.
+LinkedIn and Meta (Facebook/Instagram) solve different problems at different stages of the funnel.
 Results depend far more on your ICP, offer, deal size, and measurement maturity than on the platform itself.

 This guide breaks down LinkedIn ads vs Facebook ads through a practical B2B lens: targeting precision, cost and ROI tradeoffs, lead quality, and where each platform fits across awareness, demand generation, and ABM.
 You’ll walk away knowing when to choose one, when to use both, and how to test without wasting budget.